THEOLOGY

 "The modality of judgments is a quite special function of them, which is distinctive in that it contributes nothing to the content of the judgment (for besides quantity, quality, and relation there is nothing more that constitutes the content of a judgment)".
 (Text)/(AA B99)

-The modality of a judgment is either synthesis/prior, analysis/prior, analysis/posterior, or synthesis/posterior.
+The modality of a judgment is either will/before, soul/before, soul/after, or will/after.

 Causality